Cassandra

 Best Practices

-- Design for horizontal scalability
+- Design for horizontal scalability and query-first modeling

 - Use